Finnt404/IPL-Win-Prediction/README.md

 # IPL-Win-Prediction

 Does the team with the home ground has an advantage?
 Or is that that a high target creates a psychological impact on the chasing team?
-Or is it run-rate that only matters for winning an IPL Match
+Or is it run-rate that only matters for winning an IPL Match.
 IPL Win Prediction is a machine learning model deployed on flask to predict the winning team by using the bagging classifier.

 ### BASELINE ROC CURVES